DPontes/CppND-System-Monitor-Project/src/README.md

 - `src/system.cpp`: `System::Processes()`

 Returns a reference to a vector of type `Processes`.
 It fills this vector by going through the vector returned by `LinuxParser::Pids()`, creates a process of type `Process` with the `pid` of said process, and "pushing back" each process to the end of the vector to be returned.
 It also clears the private `processes_` vector, otherwise it would result in an error.
-The verification of `size(process.Command())` is to ignore "zombie processes" which are processes that have been terminated, but still remain because their parent has not destroyed them properly.
+The verification of `(process.Command().size() > 0)` is to ignore "zombie processes" which are processes that have been terminated, but still remain because their parent has not destroyed them properly.
 This type of process has an empty `/proc/[pid]/cmdline` file, which is what is being checked in this command.

 - `src/process.cpp`: `Process::Process(int pid)`